kubeflow/testing/aws/Doc/architecture.md

   to trigger an Argo workflow / Tekton Pipelinerun that checks out our code and runs our tests.
 * Our tests are structured as Argo workflows / Tekton Pipelinerun so that we can easily perform steps in parallel.
 * The Argo workflow / Tekton Pipelinerun is defined in the repository being tested
-   * We always use the worfklow / pipelinerun at the commit being tested
 * [checkout.sh](https://github.com/kubeflow/testing/blob/master/images/checkout.sh) is used to checkout the code being tested
    * This also checks out [kubeflow/testing](https://github.com/kubeflow/testing/) so that all repositories can rely on it for shared tools.